Tuesday, February 14, 2023

 This is to inform children, teens, and college students with “2E” Level 2 Autism and/or their families regarding two problems of David’s that hopefully you can plan for and avoid:

-[1] Medical effects upon income:
+[1] Medical effects upon post-college income:

-[A] Autism’s symptoms:
+[B] Autism’s symptoms:

 "Level 2" Autism meant that, for David to earn high enough grades to receive fellowships to fund graduate school, we had to delay the “Supported Living Services” (SLS) and other community training that normally replaces college attendance.